sivaratrisrinivas/hoopla/README.md

   - If all scores are identical, returns all 1.0 values
   - If no scores provided, prints nothing
   - Example: `normalize 0.5 2.3 1.2 0.5 0.1` outputs normalized scores with 4 decimal places

+### Evaluation
+- **Golden Dataset**: Evaluation uses `data/golden_dataset.json` containing test cases with queries and expected relevant document titles
+- **Precision@k**: Calculates precision at k by dividing the number of relevant documents retrieved in the top k results by k
+- **Output Format**: For each test query, displays the query, precision@k score, retrieved document IDs, and expected relevant document IDs
+- **RRF Search**: Evaluation uses RRF search (k=60) to retrieve results for each test query

 ### GPU/CUDA
 - The CLI runs on CPU by default and avoids initializing CUDA to prevent GPU capability mismatches.